-The Iowa Test of Basic Skills (group testing of a student's academic achievement) and the Cognitive Abilities Test (group testing of a student's mental ability) are administered to students in Grades 3-8 in the fall.
+The Iowa Test of Basic Skills (group testing of a student's academic achievement) and the Cognitive Abilities Test (group testing of a student's mental ability) are administered to students in Grades 3-8.

 Results of the testing are shared with the parent/guardians of a student.